tobywise/DMpy/docs/model_fitting.rst

 --------------

 Once the model has been fit, a table of estimated parameter values will be provided.
 This will give estimates of each free parameter in the model for each subject.
 If variational or MCMC was chosen as the fitting method, the mean and standard deviation of the posterior distribution will be given.
 This table is stored in the ``parameter_table`` attribute of the model instance.

+If either variational or MCMC fitting methods are used and the ``plot`` argument is set to true, DMpy will also produce trace plots to illustrate the posterior distributions of each estimated parameter.

 Multiple runs per subject